tonyrog/varp/doc/api.md

 or the clause given by the clause index cix.
 It writes a utf8 like code with 0x80 bit for continuation bit and 7-bits per byte for integer value.
 The LSB is coded as the literal sign.
+Note that when argument is given as an integer list the elements do not need to created as variables/literals.

 -1000 is translated to unsigned by